- LSAT PREP

 • Explore the Law School Admissions Council’s website: LSAC.org.
 It contains a lot of critical information about preparing for and taking the LSAT.

 • Register for the LSAT.
 The earlier you register, the more likely you will get your preferred test location.
+Also don’t forget to sign up for LSAC’s Candidate Referral Service so law schools can reach out to you once your score is published.

 • Review the portion of your LSAT prep materials that discusses strategies for preparation and test taking.